 Earthquakes in Illinois originate within the crystalline basement rocks at depths of one to 25 miles, which is below the layers of sedimentary rock where coal, oil, and aggregate (gravel) are mined.
 They occur in the granitic rocks far below the sedimentary layers of rock where known faults are mapped.
 The earthquake vibrations move out away from the point of origin (hypocenter or focus) through the bedrock and then up though the overlying soils on top of the bedrock.
 In the central part of the U.S., the bedrock is flat-lying, old, intact, and strong.
 Earthquake vibrations travel very far through material such as this in comparison to the young, broken, weak bedrock of the west coast.
 Because of this difference, central U. S. earthquakes are felt and cause damage over an area 15 to 20 times larger than California earthquakes with similar magnitudes (Illinois State Hazard Mitigation Plan, 2018).

-As can be seen in the USGS map below, the hazard risk for earthquakes is much more prevalent in Southern Illinois closer to the New Madrid fault, whereas Cook County is located far enough North that the hazard risk is much less.
+The hazard risk for earthquakes is much more prevalent in Southern Illinois closer to the New Madrid fault, whereas Cook County is located far enough North that the hazard risk is much less.